aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/_index.md

 ---
-title: One-Dimensional Databar GS1 Encoding
+title: Create One-Dimensional Databar GS1 Encoding with Aspose.BarCode
 linktitle: One-Dimensional Databar GS1 Encoding
 second_title: Aspose.BarCode .NET API
-description: Learn to create Databar GS1 encoded barcodes in .NET using Aspose.BarCode.
-Generate barcodes with ease.
-Follow our step-by-step guide.
+description: Learn how to create one-dimensional databar GS1 encoded barcodes in .NET using Aspose.BarCode.
+This guide shows how to set GS1, configure the barcode generator, and generate barcodes quickly.
 weight: 18
 url: /net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/
+date: 2026-03-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# One-Dimensional Databar GS1 Encoding
+# Create One-Dimensional Databar GS1 Encoding with Aspose.BarCode

-In this tutorial, we will walk you through the process of creating one-dimensional Databar GS1 encoded barcodes using the Aspose.BarCode for .NET library.
-Whether you're looking to generate barcodes with GS1 encoding or without it, we've got you covered.
-This step-by-step guide will help you understand the prerequisites, import namespaces, and demonstrate each example to create Databar GS1 encoded barcodes with ease.
+In this tutorial you’ll **create one-dimensional databar** barcodes that comply with the GS1 standard, using the Aspose.BarCode library for .NET.
+Whether you need strict GS1 validation or a more flexible barcode, we’ll walk through every step—from installing the library to handling encoding exceptions—so you can generate reliable barcodes in your own applications.

+## Quick Answers
+- **What does “create one-dimensional databar” mean?** It means generating a linear (1‑D) barcode of the Databar family, often used for retail and logistics.
+- **How do I set GS1 validation?** Set `IsAllowOnlyGS1Encoding` to `true` on the `DataBar` parameters.
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
+- **Where can I download the library?** From the official Aspose release page (see prerequisites).

+## What is “create one-dimensional databar”?
+A one‑dimensional Databar (also known as RSS) is a compact linear barcode that can encode numeric data, dates, or AI (Application Identifier) strings.
+When paired with GS1 encoding, the barcode follows a globally recognized data structure, making it ideal for retail, healthcare, and supply‑chain scenarios.

+## Why use Aspose.BarCode for .NET?
+Aspose.BarCode offers a fluent API, full GS1 support, and the ability to fine‑tune every visual aspect of the barcode.
+It removes the guesswork of low‑level encoding and lets you focus on business logic.

 ## Prerequisites

-Before we dive into the code, make sure you have the following prerequisites in place:

-1. Aspose.BarCode for .NET: You should have Aspose.BarCode for .NET installed.
-If you haven't already, you can download it from [here](https://releases.aspose.com/barcode/net/).
+1. **Aspose.BarCode for .NET** – download and install it from [here](https://releases.aspose.com/barcode/net/).

-2. Your Directory Path: Replace `"Your Directory Path"` in the code examples with the actual path where you want to save the generated barcode images.
+2. **Your Directory Path** – replace `"Your Directory Path"` in the samples with a folder where you have write permission.

-Now that you have the necessary prerequisites ready, let's proceed to the coding part.

 ## Importing Namespaces

-To get started, you need to import the relevant namespaces for Aspose.BarCode.
-Add the following lines of code at the beginning of your .NET project:
+Add the required `using` statements at the top of your C# file:

 ```csharp
 using Aspose.BarCode;